coldbox-modules/cbmeilisearch/README.md

 ## Usage

+This library follows the [Meilisearch API reference](https://docs.meilisearch.com/reference/api/overview.html#api-reference) as closely as possible.

 ## The Good News

 > For all have sinned, and come short of the glory of God ([Romans 3:23](https://www.kingjamesbibleonline.org/Romans-3-23/))